TEALSK12/apcsa-public/curriculum/README.md

   C. Determine the result or output based on the statement execution order in a code segment  containing method calls.
   D. Determine the number of times a code segment will execute.

-    *Curriculum Example of Skill 2.?:* In Lesson ?.?,
+    *Curriculum Example of Skill 2.A:* In Lesson 2.01, students are introduced to the modulus operator and practice evaluating expressions that use it.

 3. Code Implementation
   A. Write program code to create objects of a class and call methods.